avinashbabudonthu/core-java-practice/README.md

 * Understanding and Solving Java Memory Problems
 * Understanding the Java Virtual Machine: Class Loading and Reflection
 * Understanding the Java Virtual Machine: Memory Management
+* Reactive Programming in Java 8 With RxJava
+* Reactive Programming in Java 12 with RxJava 2
+* Programming with Dates and Times in Java 8

 ## Others
 * [Java Docs](http://docs.oracle.com/javase/tutorial/index.html)